mishoo/UglifyJS/README.md

 cover most standard JS and DOM properties defined in various browsers.
 Pass `--mangle-props domprops` to disable this feature.

-You can also use a regular expression to define which property names should be mangled.
+A regular expression can be used to define which property names should be mangled.
 For example, `--mangle-props regex=/^_/` will only mangle property names that start with an underscore.